 UPDATE- Due to the number of technical changes made to the DIS text, it was decided that an FDIS was necessary.
 The draft was edited and will be placed on the ISO servers for download by the ISO member national standard bodies for translation for a period of four weeks.
-The FDIS ballot is scheduled to start on November 30, 2017 and end on January 25, 2018.
-If the ballot is successful, ISO 45001 is expected to be published in February 2018.
-Read the full update here.
+The FDIS has been approved by 93% of the votes, and ISO 45001 is expected to be published in early spring 2018.

 For those of you eagerly awaiting an update on the Occupational Health and Safety Management – ISO 45001 standard, here it is.

 The most recent round of voting on the ISO DIS 45001.2 has resulted in majority approval and can move forward towards publication.
 The ballot indicated 57 votes of approval, 7 votes of disapproval and 8 abstentions.

 The next step will take place in September of 2017, when the PC 283 committee meets in Malaysia to review the approximately 1630 comments received on the Draft International Standard (DIS).
 At that time, the committee will determine if the standard will be moved directly to publication, which would mean potentially by the end of 2017, or if an FDIS (Final Draft International Standard) will be necessary.
 If an FDIS is deemed necessary, it would delay publication until 2018.